Fun apple activities for kids using our five senses, simple science, books, and more. Read now to grab your FREE Apple exploration printable kit!

 Learning About Apples in New Ways

 The next part was tricky, but it was a great learning opportunity to add to our apple activities.
 I had my son hold the apple and compare its size with other objects.
-For writing, I had him complete the sentence “My apple is as small as ____” to which he responded with other small items.
+For writing, I had him complete the sentence “My apple is as small as ____” to which he responded with different small items.
 Then, I helped him think of objects that are relative in size to the apple, such as his ball or an orange.

 I used the next part, “My apple is as heavy as ___” to teach him about weight.
-He said he thought the apple was “so heavy” so we talked about other things that are not very big, but are heavy to hold, such as books or onions.
+He said he thought the apple was “so heavy,” so we talked about other things that are not very big, but are heavy to hold, such as books or onions.

 We cut an apple open to discuss its parts.
-Even though we have eaten a ton of apples before, we hadn’t talked about what was inside before.
+Even though we had eaten a ton of apples before, we hadn’t talked about what was inside before.
 Not surprisingly, my son knew that there were seeds and a stem.
 I pointed out the core, flesh, and skin of the apple.

 Simple Apple Science